 4. DPS Cooldowns for Shadow Priest

-Shadowfiend has a 3-minute cooldown and it summons a shadowy fiend that attacks your target for 12 seconds.
-It is a fairly decent increase in DPS when used, and is considered an offensive cooldown.
-Ideally it should be paired with high Haste buffs such as high Voidform stacks and Bloodlust.
+Shadowfiend has a 3-minute cooldown which summons a shadowy fiend that attacks your target for 15 seconds.
+It is an offensive cooldown that is not particularly strong.
+Ideally, it should be paired with high Haste buffs, such as high Voidform stacks and Bloodlust.